Iqinix/Qualcomm-firehoses/README.md

 This github repository is specifically for qualcomm firehoses.
-I will also include some Sigs, a guide on how to use them, drivers and the EDL tools

 All xiaomi firehoses have been checked by the Xiaomi firehose checker bot on TG